-Remain flexible, balance your team according to needs and circumstances.
-To speed up or scale-up, introduce more developers or particular specialists, like BAs, PMs, for certain tasks, stages, or just to enhance coordination.
+Remain flexible, and balance your team according to needs and circumstances.
+To speed up or scale up, introduce more developers or particular specialists, like BAs, and PMs, for certain tasks, and stages, or just to enhance coordination.
 You may reduce your team size gradually before the finish line.

 How Does the Professional Team Plan the Project in this Model?